 Sl.
-No. Title Pg No. 1 Rural Entrepreneurship: Innovation As Strategic Tool by 12-20 Dr. Anjani kumar 2 Homophobia And Gender Discrimination Dr. Rajesh Kumar 21-25 3 Impact Of Fear And greed In Financial Market by Vivek Srivastava 26-35 4 The Quality Assurance in Teacher Education: Need & 36-41 Importance by Dr. Sujeet kr.
-Dwivedi 5 Synthesis And Characterization Of Copper (II) Complexes with Thiosemicarbazone Derivaties as Lignads by Dr. Md Salamuddin 42-47 48-56 6 Innovation And Creativity in Rural Retail Marketing In India by Dr.Pankaj Tripathi 48-50 7 Professionalization Of Teacher Education In India: A Review 57-65 1 Of Curriculum Frameworks by Dr. Veena Dwivedi 8 Female Protagonist As An Existential Outsiders In Anita Desai's Novel by Dr. Reshma Tabassum 66-70 9 Dicey's Rule Of Law: Perspectives And Relevance To A Just 71-79 Legal Order by Ajay Pratap Singh 10 Green Marketing Practices in Indian Companies by Satakshi Sharma 80-89 11 Influence of South Asian media In Canada by Dr. Khursid Akram 90-91
+No. Title Pg No. 1 Dicey's Rule Of Law: Perspectives And Relevance To A Just Legal Order by Ajay Pratap Singh 13-21 2 Female Protagonist As An Existential Outsiders In Anita Desai's Novel by Dr Reshma Tabassum 22-26 3 Professionalization Of Teacher Education In India: A Review Of Curriculum Frameworks by Dr Veena Dwivedi 27-35 4 The Quality Assurance in Teacher Education: Need & Importance by Dr. Sujeet kr.
+Dwivedi 36-41 5 Synthesis And Characterization Of Copper (II) Complexes with Thiosemicarbazone Derivaties as Lignads by Dr Md Salamuddin 42-47 6 Innovation And Creativity in Rural Retail Marketing In India by Dr.Pankaj Tripathi 48-56 7 Impact Of Fear And greed In Financial Market by Vivek Srivastava 57-65 8 Homophobia And Gender Discrimination Dr. Rajesh Kumar 66-70 9 Rural Entrepreneurship: Innovation As Strategic Tool by Dr. Anjani kumar 71-79 10 Green Marketing Practices in Indian Companies by Satakshi Sharma 80-89 11 Influence of South Asian media In Canada by Dr Khursid Akram 90-91